nodemcu/nodemcu-firmware/docs/en/modules/node.md

 `node.egc.setmode(node.egc.ALWAYS, 4096)  -- This is the default setting at startup.` `node.egc.setmode(node.egc.ON_ALLOC_FAILURE) -- This is the fastest activeEGC mode.`

-# node.flash module

-## node.flash.index()

-Returns the function reference for a function in the LFS (Lua Flash Store).

-#### Syntax
-`node.flash.index()`

-#### Parameters
-None

-#### Returns
--  In the case where the LFS in not loaded, `node.flash.index` evaluates to `nil`
--  If the LFS is loaded, this returns the index function within the LFS which indexes its contents.
-This index function can itself to called to interrogate or access the LFS contents:
-   -  In that case where the function is called with the name of a valid module in the LFS, the function is returned in the same way the `load()` and the other Lua load functions do.
-   -  Otherwise the function returns a list of module names in the LFS.
-Note that the first entry in the list is the Unix datetime of he build.

-## node.flash.reload()

-Reload the LFS (Lua Flash Store) with the flash image provided.
-Flash images are generated on the host machine using the `luac.cross`commnad.

-#### Syntax
-`node.flash.rebuild(imageName)`

-#### Parameters
-`imageName` The of name of a image file in the filesystem to be loaded into the LFS.

-#### Returns
-_Not applicable_.
-The ESP will load the LFS image and immediately reboot.
-Control is not returned to the calling application.

 # node.task module